Yes, you can have a colonoscopy during your period, though some adjustments and considerations may apply.

 A colonoscopy is a medical procedure used to examine the inner lining of the large intestine (colon) and rectum.
 It’s crucial for detecting abnormalities like polyps, inflammation, or cancer.
 The preparation involves bowel cleansing and sometimes sedation during the procedure.
 When menstruation coincides with the scheduled colonoscopy, many women wonder if it’s safe or advisable to proceed.

 Menstruation itself does not pose a medical contraindication to having a colonoscopy.
 The colon and uterus are separate organs, so bleeding from menstruation doesn’t affect the colonoscopy’s safety or effectiveness directly.
-However, practical issues such as increased discomfort, hygiene challenges, and potential interference with bowel prep may arise.
+In patient guidance, Kaiser Permanente’s colonoscopy FAQ notes that the procedure can still be performed during your menstrual period.
+However, practical issues such as increased discomfort, hygiene challenges, and menstrual symptoms during bowel prep may arise.

 Women often worry about whether menstrual blood might obscure the procedure or increase infection risks.
 Medical professionals generally agree that these concerns are manageable with proper precautions.
 In fact, many women undergo colonoscopies during their periods without complications or diminished diagnostic accuracy.